social-scientist/Are-the-Gender-Gaps-in-Informal-Caregiving-Intensity-and-Burden-Closing-due-to-the-COVID-19-Pandemic/README.md

 # Are-the-Gender-Gaps-in-Informal-Caregiving-Intensity-and-Burden-Closing-due-to-the-COVID-19-Pandemic
-About Replication files for the article  "Are the Gender Gaps in Informal Caregiving Intensity and Burden Closing due to the COVID‐19 Pandemic"
+Replication files for the article  "Are the Gender Gaps in Informal Caregiving Intensity and Burden Closing due to the COVID‐19 Pandemic" by Klara Raiber and Ellen Verbakel

 a) Name of the person who stored the documents or files: Klara Raiber